Lisbon revisited (updated April 2024)

 Back on the waterfront at Cais do Sodré we are faced with the newly renovated promenade (an urban beach in the summer) which allows you to walk all the way to Praça do Comércio, the grand square at the river flanked by yellow governmental building facades.
 This whole stretch is a lovely walk and a social gathering site with buskers providing ongoing entertainment.
 Not to be missed if you want to go with the flow and join the local crowds for lazy river-gazing from morning till sundown.

-Day trip to Cacilhas: Off the Beaten Track
+A day trip to Cacilhas: Off the Beaten Track

 Travellers searching for a sniff of a typical Portuguese working-class environment should take the ferryboat (cacilheiro) from Cais do Sodré to Cacilhas on the other side of the river.
-The relaxing trip from takes no longer than 15 min and you will find yourself in a completely different world.
+The relaxing trip from takes less than 15 min and you will find yourself in a completely different world.
 Gone is the madding sound of the big city.
 Technically, Cacilhas is not part of Lisbon, although it’s called the South Bank, yet, for those who undergo the daily commute to the capital for either work or pleasure, it somehow is.

 Cacilhas is now an attraction for tourists seeking a cheap and easy day trip.
 This modest neighbourhood that once thrived due to the naval industry – now a shoreline of abandoned shipping repair docks – is suddenly very popular and every season witnesses the emergence of new bars and restaurants.